The following guide to the difference between LRFD and ASD will go through the following topics:

-What is ASD and LRFD?
+What is LRFD and ASD?

 ASD and LRFD are methodologies or philosophies that provide a general workflow for the design of structural elements.
 Designing structural elements aims to safeguard the public health, safety, and general welfare of the occupants of the structure and the structure itself.
 This objective is fulfilled when elements in the structure are proportioned in such a way that, under certain loads, they do not reach a limit state.